EdocRekam/food/Cookies/Vanillakipferl.md

 # Vanillakipferl

-This is her recipe.
-Don't remember what they are like, but want to try.
+Had these twice in December 2018 - Delicious!

 ### Ingredients

+**Dough**

+- 280g Flour
 - 205g Butter
-- 90g Sugar
+-  80g Sugar
-- 1/2 Vanilla Bean
-- 100g Ground Almond
+- 100g Ground Hazelnut
-- 260g Flour

 **Powder**
- - 50g Sugar
+ - 35g Sugar
- - 8g Vanilla Sugar
+ - Dash of Vanilla

 ### Directions

+1. Mix dough ingredients in steel bowl until everything clumps together.
+2. Roll out into U shaped cookies on baking paper.
+3. Bake 175C convection for 15 minutes on the middle rack.
+4. Sprinkle powder on cookies while still hot.

+### Notes

+You can use either hazelnuts or almonds.
+If you use almonds make sure they are not blanched.